K3IYI/file-server/README.md

 # Node-File-Server

-A simple Node.JS test server for browser file upload.
+A simple Node.JS development test server for browser file upload.

 - Check is file exist in server `api:/check/file`
 - Simple upload as one file `api: /upload/simple` (do not need to call for merge api)